api3dao/vitepress-docs/docs/guides/dapis/read-self-funded-dapi/index.md

 :::

 dAPI proxies allows dAPIs to be used like libraries.
-This can reduce deployment costs because your smart contract just need to import the interface for calling the proxy contract.
+Your smart contract just need to import the interface for calling the proxy contract.
 To read a different dAPI, your smart contract does not need to change the code itself, rather it just needs to use a different proxy address when calling the `read()` function on the proxy contract.

 ```solidity
 // SPDX-License-Identifier: MIT